jimxzai/connect-googleassistant/README.md

 #How to connect to google assistant for NLP and automated Action

+This is the verified detail steps on how to connect to Google assistant using gRpc.
+The following 3 environments have been tested:
+Windows 10;
+Mac OSX mojave and
+Ubuntu 16.04 LTS.

+the customized action app has been verified from these 3 environments above plus Samsung S8,
+Iphone X and
+Google Home Mini.

+Samsung S8 we has also verified the Chinese version, but as the API/SDK is still under development preview stage, Chinese API is not yet released.

 #### Please use Python 3.6 or lower to connect, we have verified the 3.7 will not work;

 ## for windows platform please following the instruction